ma4nn/moneymoney-sankey/README.md

 ## Issues
 In case you are experiencing any issues please try to reproduce it with an MoneyMoney offline account and provide the exported (anonymized) HTML file.
 At least open the [Developer Tools](https://developer.chrome.com/docs/devtools/open?hl=de) of your browser and provide the complete output of the console into the ticket description.
+Also try to reset the chart (_Aktionen > Chart zurücksetzen_).

 ## Licensing